Cardiovascular Conference Series: Updated AHA 2018 Primary Prevention of CVD Guidelines

 The 2018 ACC/AHA Multisociety Guideline on the Management of Blood Cholesterol emphasizes reducing the risk of atherosclerotic cardiovascular disease (ASCVD) through lipid management.
 It updates the 2013 guideline and emphasizes a more intensive approach based on recent controlled studies and expert consensus.

 Join Dr. Theodore Feldman as he reviews the risk assessment tools to guide decision making for the prevention of ASCVD.

 |Live- Baptist Hospital 5MCVI|

-Primary Care Physicians, Cardiologists, Interventional Cardiologists, Interventional Radiologists, General Internists, General Surgeons, Gynecologists, Hospitalists, Physician Assistants, Nurse Practitioners, Nurses, Occupational Therapists, Respiratory Therapist’s(personal growth) and other interested healthcare providers.
+Primary Care Physicians, Cardiologists, Interventional Cardiologists, Interventional Radiologists, General Internists, General Surgeons, Gynecologists, Hospitalists, Physician Assistants, Nurse Practitioners, Nurses, Pharmacists, Occupational Therapists, Respiratory Therapist’s(personal growth) and other interested healthcare providers.

 - Identifying patients in need of cardiovascular disease lifestyle modification and preventive pharmacotherapy.

 - Discuss identifying patients in need of medical prescription for hypertension, diabetes, and hyperlipidemia.